AntonTheDev/FlightAnimator/README.md

 ##Sequence

-Chaining animations together in flight animator is very easy, and allows you to trigger another animation based on the time progress, or the value progress of an animation.
+Chaining animations together in FlightAnimator is very easy, and allows you to trigger another animation based on the time progress, or the value progress of an animation.

 You can nest a trigger on a parent animation at a specified progress, and trigger which will trigger accordingly, and can be applied to the view being animated, or any other view define.